qgisau/qgis-au.github.io/content/posts/post-013.md

 draft = false
 +++

 ### The QGIS Open Day is coming up soon and they need speakers - anyone?
-Also it may be time to plan your conferences for next year, as well as delve into neo-feaudalism.
+Also it may be time to plan your conferences for next year - we have added a few - Sweden anyone?
+We bring Neo-feaudalism to your attention to posit OS's role in a brave new world.
 For our hints, we look at aeronautical maps and old-time land cover symbology.

 ## Events
 **QGIS Open Day (QOD)**